larien/product/discount/README.md

   - If it's blackfriday (25/11 for this test), the product will have a discount of 10%
   - The discount can't exceed 10%

+## Folder structure

+- app: contains the application entrypoint
+- database: methods to access the database
+- discount: business logic implementation and discount application
+- grpc: wrapper for grpc communication

 ## Usage

 To run it locally, download the dependencies: